Conformally-flat gravitational analogues to the Schwinger effect: Quantum scalar field in conformally flat metrics

 Actually, the integral in Eq.~\eqref{eq:EA_HK} is ill-defined, since its integrand has an infinite number of poles, which are placed at $s=\pi n/b_0$, with $n=0,1,\cdots$.
 An appropriate way to give meaning to it is to recall that it comes from a Wick rotation, which gives a precise prescription to circumvent the poles and generates a nonvanishing imaginary contribution to the effective action.

-Let us discuss the different contributions induced by the poles.
-The one at $n=0$ is related to ultraviolet divergences and corresponds to the renormalization of the theory.
-Instead, the remaining poles are not affected by the renormalization process; focusing just on their imaginary contributions and recalling the definition in Eq.~\eqref{eq:inout} for the vacuum persistence probability, it can be shown that
+Let us discuss the different contributions induced by the poles. \colm{The divergences at $s=0$ are ultraviolet divergences and removed by the usual local small-$s$ subtractions, which renormalize local (covariant) background terms.
+Instead, the finite poles are not affected by this renormalization process; focusing just on the imaginary part of $\Gamma_1$} and recalling the definition in Eq.~\eqref{eq:inout} for the vacuum persistence probability, it can be shown that

 which can be written in closed form in terms of a Riemann zeta function $\zeta_{R}(\cdot)$: